Not an Option: Cultural Sensitivity in Advertising

 3. Pick Imagery Carefully

-Similar to the previous point, photos, images, icons, and logos can convey meanings that you may not have intended and could damage your brand’s reputation and credibility.
+Similar to the previous point, photos, images, icons, and logos can convey meanings you may not have intended and could damage your brand’s reputation and credibility.

 4. Representation Matters

 For your adverts to be diverse, you need to ensure a representation of all genders, ages, ethnicities, abilities, and sexual orientations in your ads and marketing campaigns.